 The PHA must submit the necessary documentation to HUD for a subsidy layering review.
-Except in cases of HAP contracts for existing structures, or if such reviews have been conducted by the applicable state and local agencies defined by HUD as qualified housing credit agenciesor HCA's, the PHA may not enter into an agreement to enter into a HAP contract or a HAP contract until HUD (or an independent entity approved by HUD) has conducted any required subsidy layering review and determined that the PBV assistance is in accordance with HUD subsidy layering requirements.
-However, in order to satisfy applicable requirements, HCAs must conduct subsidy layering reviews in compliance with the guidelines set forth in the FederalRegister notice published July 9, 2010
+The PHA may not enter into an agreement to enter into a HAP contract or a HAP contract until HUD (or an independent entity approved by HUD) has conducted any required subsidy layering review and determined that the PBV assistance is in accordance with HUD subsidy layering requirements.